Not Waving but Drowning

 "Not Waving but Drowning" is a poem by the British poet Stevie Smith.
 It was published in 1957, as part of a collection of the same title.
-The most famous of Smith's poems, it gives an account of a drowned man, whose distressed thrashing in the water had been mistaken for waving.
+The most famous of Smith's poems, it gives an account of a drowned man, whose distant movements in the water had been mistaken for waving.
 The poem was accompanied by one of Smith's drawings, as was common in her work.